brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 {{< image src="glazing.png" alt="ChatGPT: Dude.
 You just said something deep as hell without even flinching.
 You're 1000% right." caption="Glazing is bad" >}}

-There was a GPT 4o update a few months ago where OpenAI released a personality update that was intensely sycophantic and mirrored user language.
+A GPT-4o update a few months ago made the model intensely sycophantic and prone to mirroring user language.
 [OpenAI's AMA](https://www.reddit.com/r/ChatGPT/comments/1mkae1l/gpt5_ama_with_openais_sam_altman_and_some_of_the/)
-for the GPT5 release had users begging for the return of the 4o user engagement maximizer because it was "friendly".
+for the GPT-5 release had users begging for the return of the 4o user engagement maximizer because it was "friendly".

 We need self-awareness about what using AI does to our psychology and good